Merkoba/Harambe/README.md

 These give access to users to upload directly from the command line.

 And it might be necesary to supply one in the web interface if `require_key` is enabled.

+Each item is [str, n], the name of the key, and the number of requests it can make per minute.

 ---